ryanharvey1/neuro_py/README.md

 ========
 neuro_py is a Python package for analysis of neuroelectrophysiology data.
 It is built on top of the [nelpy](https://github.com/nelpy/nelpy) package, which provides core data objects. neuro_py provides a set of functions for analysis of freely moving electrophysisology, including behavior tracking utilities, neural ensemble detection, peri-event analyses, robust batch analysis tools, and more.

-Tutorials will be added soon.
+Tutorials are [here](https://github.com/ryanharvey1/neuro_py/tree/master/tutorials) and more will be added.

 ## Installation